Information Management and Corporate Communications (BA)

 Studying in Finland

 The classes you will take at our Finish partner university of applied sciences in the English language will be recognised by HNU.
 Arrangements coordinating the respective courses have already been made between the two academic institutions.
-As soon as the agreements have been fulfilled, the HNU tuition fees in the amount of 500 euros will be waived.
 Upon successful completion of your exams, you will receive degrees from both universities of applied sciences: one bachelor’s degree from HNU and one from the Oulu University of Applied Sciences.

 Programme start in the winter semester